Minimax Optimal Quantization of Linear Models: Information-Theoretic Limits and Efficient Algorithms: Algorithms for Learning and Quantizing Linear Models

-Consequently, we study our first randomized projection based learning code called \textbf{Random Correlation Maximization (RCM)} in Sec. \ref{subsec:random_correlation_maximization}, where the encoder and decoder agree on a random codebook whose elements are distributed uniformly at random on the unit sphere.
-Although optimal, this scheme is not practically feasible and simply exhibits the existence of a good learning code, much like Shannon's achievability proof for Channel Coding theorem \cite{info_theory_book}[Ch.
+We first discuss the $\ell_2$-risk of a straightforward strategy in \S \ref{subsec:naive_learning_and_quantization} that initially ignores any bit-budget constraints, estimates unconstrained $\thetav$ from training data $(\Xv, \yv)$, and subsequently does a uniform scalar quantization of the learned model.
+Such a na\"ive strategy is highly sub-optimal as its $\ell_2$-risk grows linearly with dimension.
+Consequently, we propose a randomized projection based learning code called \textbf{Random Correlation Maximization (RCM)} in \S \ref{subsec:random_correlation_maximization}, where the encoder and decoder agree on a random codebook whose elements are distributed uniformly at random on the unit sphere.
+Although optimal, this scheme is not practically feasible and simply exhibits the \textit{existence of a good learning code}, much like Shannon's achievability proof for channel coding theorem \cite{info_theory_book}[Ch.
 7].
-We also propose randomized subspace embedding-based learning codes: \textbf{Democratic Quantization (DQ)} and \textbf{Near-Democratic Quantization (NDQ)} in Sec. \ref{subsec:democratic_quantization} and Sec. \ref{subsec:near_democratic_quantization}.
-Compared to \textbf{RCM}, \textbf{DQ} and \textbf{NDQ} introduce a slightly more structure into the random codebooks generated, making them practically feasible. \textbf{DQ} achieves a dimension-independent worst-case $\ell_2$-risk with a computational complexity of $O(d^2)$ multiplications.
-On the other hand, \textbf{NDQ} has a computational complexity of $O(d \log d)$ additions, significantly less than \textbf{DQ}, while paying only a very modest price for its $\ell_2$ risk in terms of a weak logarithmic dependence on the dimension as $O(\log d)$.
-We summarize the performance and computational complexity of different learning codes in Table \ref{tab:learning_codes_comparison}.\\
+We also propose: \textbf{Democratic Quantization (DQ)} and \textbf{Near-Democratic Quantization (NDQ)} in \S \ref{subsec:democratic_quantization} and \S \ref{subsec:near_democratic_quantization}.
+Compared to \textbf{RCM}, \textbf{DQ} and \textbf{NDQ} introduce a slightly more structure into the codebooks generated, making them practically feasible. \textbf{DQ} achieves a dimension-independent worst-case $\ell_2$-risk with a computational complexity of $O(d^2)$ multiplications.
+On the other hand, \textbf{NDQ} has a complexity of $O(d \log d)$ additions, significantly less than \textbf{DQ}, while paying only a very modest price for its $\ell_2$-risk in terms of a weak logarithmic dependence on the dimension.
+We summarize the performance and computational complexity of different learning codes in Table \ref{tab:learning_codes_comparison}.

-Note that in the absence of any bit-budget constraints, the least squares problem \eqref{eq:bit_constrained_least_squares} can be solved in closed form.
-We analyze our proposed learning codes by assuming that the pseudoinverse $\Winv = (\Wv^{\top}\Wv)^{-1}\Wv^{\top} \in \Real^{d \times n}$, is available to the decoder and do not take into account the complexity of computing it.
-However, in practice, unconstrained least-squares problems can be solved via one of several optimization algorithms such as projected gradient descent, conjugate gradient, etc, and all of them eventually converge to the estimate given by the closed form solution.
+\begin{remark} In the absence of any bit-budget constraints, the least squares problem \eqref{eq:bit_constrained_least_squares} can be solved in closed form.
+We analyze our proposed learning codes by assuming that the pseudoinverse $\Xinv = (\Xv^{\top}\Xv)^{-1}\Xv^{\top} \in \Real^{d \times n}$, is available and do not take into account the complexity of computing it.
+However, in practice, unconstrained least-squares problems can be solved via one of several optimization algorithms such as gradient descent, conjugate gradient, etc, and all of them eventually converge to the estimate given by the closed form solution. \end{remark}